zero-functional/zero-functional/README.md

 - check of parameters / number of parameters has to be done in the implementation
 - use `zfFail()` if any checks fail
 - register functions that use neither `zf_inline` nor `zf_inline_call` using `zfAddFunction`
+- functions that create another sequence have to be registered with `zfAddSequenceHandlers`
 - finally call `zfCreateExtension` after all `zf_inline...` definitions and `zfAddFunction` calls - before using the actual function implementation

 Example of `count` that sets a result: